-In one of his books, Hope For All, Gerry Beauchemin lists ten “anchors” or ten reasons why and how God gives hope to all humanity.
+In one of his popular books, Hope For All, Gerry Beauchemin lists ten “anchors” or ten reasons why and how God gives hope to all humanity.
 Anchor Nine is titled “Hope In God’s Promises.”
 This teaching is my attempt to supplement Gerry’s teaching about God’s promises to all humanity.

 Before continuing, I must offer a confession.
 Through the years of my earthly pilgrimage, I have “claimed” various promises of God that I have personalized—feeling they were made by God just for me.
 I know that can’t be quite true in a rational sense, but, nevertheless, I have claimed certain of God’s promises through the years.
 My confession to you is that I feel God has not fulfilled some of them.
 Again, at a rational level, I realize that if God makes a promise, by his very nature, He must fulfill that promise.
 He is honor-bound to do so.
 Bur I honestly feel God has not kept some of his promises to me, that I have claimed.